-I stuttered, startled he had asked, "Uh, no, I was only-"
+She stuttered, startled he had asked, "Uh, no, I was only-"

-"May I have your name?" he asked getting closer.
+"May I have your name?" he asked, getting closer.

-I backed up a little before answering.
+She backed up a little before answering.
 "Eden."

 "What do you mean?"
-I asked.

-"This King executed Lycaon and continued to murder his brothers, one after the other.
+"This King executed Lykaon and continued to murder his brothers, one after the other.
 He wanted to make sure no one would be able to take his place, but they say there's another reason."